sysbird/birdtips/readme.txt

 == Description ==
 BirdTIPS is a flexible three-column blog theme.
-The theme uses CSS3 media queries for its responsive layout and is therefore optimized for tablet pcs and smart phones.
-Features include the page navigation.
-You can also choose the link color, article title color and navigation menu color by theme options.
+Its responsive layout and is therefore optimized for tablet pcs and smart phones.
+You can also choose the text color, link color, article title color and navigation menu color on the Theme Customize.

 === Tags ===